Testing Conditional Factor Models

 University College London; University of Aarhus - CREATES; Cemmap (Centre for Microdata Methods and Practice)

-We develop a new methodology for estimating time-varying factor loadings and conditional alphas based on nonparametric techniques.
-We test whether long-run alphas, or averages of conditional alphas over the sample, are equal to zero and derive test statistics for the constancy of factor loadings.
+We develop a methodology for estimating time-varying alphas and factor loadings based on nonparametric techniques.
+We test whether conditional alphas and long-run alphas, which are averages of conditional alphas, are equal to zero and derive test statistics for the constancy of factor loadings.
 The tests can be performed for a single asset or jointly across portfolios.
-The traditional Gibbons, Ross and Shanken (1989) test arises as a special case when there is no time variation in the factor loadings.
-As applications of the methodology, we estimate conditional CAPM and Fama and French (1993) models on book-to-market and momentum decile portfolios.
+The traditional Gibbons, Ross, and Shanken (1989) test arises as a special case of no time variation in the alphas and factor loadings and homoskedasticity.
+As applications of the methodology, we estimate conditional CAPM and multifactor models on book-to-market and momentum decile portfolios.
 We reject the null that long-run alphas are equal to zero even though there is substantial variation in the conditional factor loadings of these portfolios.

 Number of Pages in PDF File: 63working papers series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 0.500 seconds